w3c/cogai/demos/driving/README.md

 * rules.chk

-A collection of rules expressed as chunks that handle different kinds of visual alert, e.g. searching for a route, approaching a junction, stopping at the junction itself, and cruising away following turning at a junction.
+A collection of rules expressed as chunks that handle different kinds of visual alert, e.g. approaching a junction, stopping at the junction itself, and cruising away after traversing a junction.
+There is also a rule for finding a route to your destination via invoking a graph algorithm that places the route into the goal graph as a sequence of turns, and placing a single summary chunk into the goal buffer.